usnews/brightspot-cms/docs/documentation/image-cropping.md

 ## Creating the Blog Page JSP

-We have defined a crop for our Blog Posts, and within the CMS UI, when adding an image, the crop option Blog Post Crop now appears.
+Once you have defined a crop for Blog Posts, and within the CMS UI, when adding an image, the crop option Blog Post Crop now appears.

 ![](http://docs.Brightspot.s3.amazonaws.com/crop-ui-choice.png)

 The .jsp file used to render the Blog post object will reference the crop that is desired directly.
-We use the `<cms:render` tag to render the Rich Text area `blog.body`, and any images added within it as enhancements are rendered.
+Use the `<cms:render` tag to render the Rich Text area `blog.body`, and any images added within it as enhancements are rendered.

 <div class="highlight">{% highlight java %}
 <%@ include file="/WEB-INF/modules/includes.jsp" %>